 Here is a look at four Coinbase alternatives that have advantages and disadvantages.
 First, we need to summarise what makes a good crypto exchange.

 Traders can choose from a host of crypto exchanges on the web or through their mobile devices.
 They need to consider various aspects before registering on these platforms.

-The first aspect is choosing an exchange that has the trading pairs you want, for example, fiat-to-crypto (US dollar to Bitcoin) or crypto-to-crypto (Bitcoin to Ethereum).
+The first aspect is choosing an exchange with the trading pairs you want, for example, fiat-to-crypto (US dollar to Bitcoin) or crypto-to-crypto (Bitcoin to Ethereum).

 Next, a trader should compare transaction fees between different exchanges.
 They should choose an exchange that has a fair fee structure.
-If a trader is looking to trade large amounts of crypto, they should look at exchanges that offer tiered fee structures because the transaction fees would be more fixed.
+A trader looking to trade large amounts of crypto should look at exchanges that offer tiered fee structures because the transaction fees would be more fixed.

 Furthermore, traders should also look at the maximum transaction cap on the exchange.
-Many have a limit on the amount they can trade daily or monthly, so they should choose an exchange that has a suitable deposit and withdrawal cap.
+Many have a limit on the amount they can trade daily or monthly, so they should choose an exchange with a suitable deposit and withdrawal cap.

 Most importantly, traders should research if the exchanges have a good track record.
 They should look at news related to it and monitor previous price movements to assess the volatility and liquidity of the exchange.

 Coinbase allows traders to use over 25 cryptocurrencies, including Bitcoin, Ethereum, Ripple, and Litecoin.
 It has a simple user interface aimed at beginners.
 It also has high liquidity, which minimises the risk of traders losing all their assets due to volatile price movements.

 These aspects make Coinbase a valid option for beginner traders, but there are a few disadvantages to using this platform.